KostasKoutrou/kostaskoutrou.github.io/_posts/proxmox-and-opnsense-as-code-cyber-range-as-code-part2.md

       - The External Attacks will occur from.
 - There will also be Internal Attack Simulations, executed from within the different zones, bypassing the firewall ("assume breach").

-> In this post, the focus is on Proxmox itself, and the central Firewall, which will be OPNSense.

 The code of the project can be find in the project's [GitHub Repository](https://github.com/KostasKoutrou/kostas-seclab)

-So let's get started with the configurations.

 ## Automate Proxmox